-There are many, many reasons Iowa is great place to live and work.
+There are many, many reasons Iowa is a great place to live and work.
 One reason is the Endow Iowa Tax Credit Program—a smart way to stretch your charitable dollars.
 Iowa community foundations provide exclusive access to the Endow Iowa Tax Credit program.
 Giving through the Endow Iowa program allows Iowa taxpayers to receive a 25% Iowa tax credit, in addition to the federal charitable income tax deduction, for qualifying charitable gifts.

 The Endow Iowa Tax Credit Program provides unique opportunities to meet philanthropic goals while receiving maximum tax benefits.
 Highlights of this program include: